zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_bundle.md

 * [zarf bundle create](zarf_bundle_create.md)	 - Create a Zarf bundle from a given directory or the current directory
 * [zarf bundle deploy](zarf_bundle_deploy.md)	 - Deploy a Zarf bundle from a local file or URL (runs offline)
 * [zarf bundle inspect](zarf_bundle_inspect.md)	 - Display the zarf.yaml of a compiled Zarf bundle (runs offline)
-* [zarf bundle pull](zarf_bundle_pull.md)	 - Pull a Zarf bundle from a remote registry and save to the local file system
+* [zarf bundle pull](zarf_bundle_pull.md)	 - Pull a Zarf bundle from a remote reigstry and save to the local file system
 * [zarf bundle remove](zarf_bundle_remove.md)	 - Remove a Zarf bundle or sub-packages that have been deployed already